DD2480-Group17/assignment4/README.md

 * It was hard to write unit tests because it was hard to simulate plugging and unplugging the controller.

-UML over that changes follows:
+UML over that changes done to fulfill requirement 3 follows:
 ![UML](/images/uml1.jpg)

+#### Requirement 4
+Not solved due to time limitation.

-##### Plan to continue working with the requirement and the issue in general
+#### Plan to continue working with the requirement and the issue in general
 In order to complete working on requirement 4, the following is needed:
 * Need to implement and test for other operating systems (e.g. linux and macOS) and other types of controllers.
 * Need unit tests.
 * Need to have a way to not need the "Refresh Controllers" totally.
 Maybe JNI is a good option.
 Or move "Refresh Controllers" button to be in "Controller Settings" menu instead.

-#### Requirement 4
-Not solved due to time limitations.
+Regarding the rest of the issue, the issue is very broad and is connected to other issues such as ([issue #2125](https://github.com/MovingBlocks/Terasology/issues/2125)), and has a lot of features that could be added and are related to this issue.
+One could continue by building upon what was already done by implementing new feature such as Requirement 4 here, and looking at the related issues.

+However, it seems that some features are harder to implement if it is continued to use the same library **lwjgl**.
+One of these features is the automatic recognition of plugging and unplugging.
+It could be worth changing this library totally if this would offer more flexibility for the whole infrastructure.

 ---